Skip to main content

 Implementation Reference

-• Implementation of the vtUrl function which submits a URL to VirusTotal for analysis and attempts to fetch the analysis results.
+• The main handler function `vtUrl` that submits a URL to VirusTotal for analysis and returns the scan results (completed/queued status and stats).

 export async function vtUrl(url: string, apiKey: string): Promise<VtUrlResult> {